gratianlup/temp/docs/assembly-view.md

 ##### Profiling annotations

-Instruction execution time is displayed and annotated on several parts of the assembly instructions, columns, basic blocks and the control-flow graph, using text, colors and flame icons:
+Instruction execution time is displayed and annotated on several parts of the assembly instructions, columns, basic blocks, and the control-flow graph using text, colors, and flame icons:

 [![Profiling UI screenshot](img/assembly-marking_1235x202.png)](img/assembly-marking_1235x202.png){:target="_blank"}